leeeaaa/PneumoniaDetection/README.md

 ## Experiments/Results/Discussion

 In the following chapters we are going to describe the training results and discuss how the different models perform on the given problem.

+All architectures are measured by using recall and precision. recall = precision =

 ### Neural network from scratch